matiascaputti/react-choice-gauge/README.md

 npm run build
 ```

-Builds the app for production to the `build` folder.
+Builds the app for production to the `dist` folder.

 The build is minified.